Miso Glazed Salmon

 What To Serve with Miso Salmon

 Typically we serve Miso glazed salmon over white rice.
-We like to use a medium-grain rice such as Calrose rice but it would also taste delicious with cauliflower rice.
-You can also serve this with steamed broccoli, edamame, green beans or other sautéed vegetables.
+We like to use medium-grain rice such as Calrose rice but it would also taste delicious with cauliflower rice.
+You can also serve this with steamed broccoli, edamame, green beans, or other sautéed vegetables.
 For a tasty variation, we also love serving this salmon in salmon rice bowls with rice, avocado, chopped cucumber, julienned carrots, and toasted sesame seeds (or furikake).
-Add a little sriracha mayo or oyster sauce over the top and it’s like sushi roll in a bowl (SO good)!
+Add a little sriracha mayo or oyster sauce over the top and it’s like a sushi roll in a bowl (SO good)!

 Cooking under the Broiler

 A close up of a fork with a piece of miso salmon on it.
-A plate of salmon with rice and asparagus is in the background
+A plate of salmon with rice and asparagus is in the background.

 Questions